-Integrative Science (English) or "Toqwa'tu'kl Kjijitaqnn" (Mi'kmaq) began as a globally unique undergraduate science program created in the mid-1990s at Cape Breton University (CBU) in Sydney, Nova Scotia, Canada (Bartlett 2011).
-The overall vision was and still is to bring together scientific knowledges and ways of knowing from Indigenous (or Aboriginal) and Western (or Eurocentric, conventional, or mainstream) worldviews.
-Indeed, the dream that one day the educational mainstream might recognize the Indigenous sciences alongside the Western sciences has been, for Elder Murdena, a long held, important life aspiration (Hunter 2001; Bartlett 2011).
-In that Murdena is a Spiritual Leader for the Mi'kmaw Nation, it is not surprising that the Integrative Science program came into existence at CBU, the institution where Murdena worked for many years, retiring as an Associate Professor of Mi'kmaw Studies in the late 1990s.
-CBU is also home to more Mi'kmaw students than any other post-secondary institution in the traditional territory of the Mi'kmaw people.
-This ancestral territory is known as Mi'kma'ki and includes the present day provinces of Nova Scotia, Prince Edward Island, most of New Brunswick, the Gaspe of Quebec, and the southwestern region of Newfoundland, as well as parts of the State of Maine in the United States of America (NCNS website).
+OUR ORIGINS IN POST-SECONDARY SCIENCE: WELCOMING THE INDIGENOUS SCIENCES still is to bring together scientific knowledges and ways of knowing from Indigenous (or Aboriginal) and Western (or Eurocentric, conventional, or mainstream) worldviews.
+Indeed, the dream that one day the educational mainstream might recognize the Indigenous sciences alongside the Western sciences has been, for Elder Murdena, a long-held, important life aspiration (Hunter 2001; Bartlett 2011).
+As Murdena is a Spiritual Leader for the Mi'kmaw Nation, it is not surprising that the Integrative Science program came into existence at CBU, the institution where Murdena worked for many years, retiring as an associate professor of Mi'kmaw Studies in the late 1990s.
+CBU is also home to more Mi'kmaw students than any other postsecondary institution in the traditional territory of the Mi'kmaw people.
+This ancestral territory is known as Mi'kma'ki and includes the present-day provinces of Nova Scotia, Prince Edward Island, most of New Brunswick, the Gaspé of Quebec, and the southwestern region of Newfoundland, as well as parts of the state of Maine in the United States of America (NCNS website).